platformio/platformio-docs/plus/check-tools/clang-tidy.rst

       - Display the errors from system headers.

-An example with enablin specific checks and fixing code on the fly:
+An example with enabling specific checks and fixing code on the fly:

 .. code-block:: ini

     [env:myenv]
     platform = ...
     board = ...
     check_tool = clangtidy
     check_flags =
       clangtidy: --check=-*,cert-*,clang-analyzer-* --fix